open-resources/physics_bank/content/public/018.Electrostatics/Conductors in Electrostatics Equilibrium/Conductor in Electrostatic equilibrium.md

     partial-credit-method: COV
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Correct and Incorrect Statements
+        title: Correct and Incorrect Statements
-    params_vars_name: Emilia
-    params_choice: 'FALSE'
-    params_part1_ans1_value: A conductor in electrostatic equilibrium must have a net charge of 0.
+        name: Abbas
+      choice: 'TRUE'
+      part1:
+        ans1:
+          value: If a system is in electrostatic equilibrium, no charge is moving.
-    params_part1_ans1_feedback: Correct!
+          feedback: Correct!
 Nice work
+        ans2:
-    params_part1_ans2_value: If a conductor is in electrostatic equilibrium, the electric field lines will always intersect its surface at right angles.
+          value: If a conductor is in electrostatic equilibrium, the electric field lines will always intersect its surface at right angles.
-    params_part1_ans2_feedback: Not quite - Try again!
-    params_part1_ans3_value: If a system is in electrostatic equilibrium, no charge is moving.
+          feedback: Correct!
+Nice work
+        ans3:
+          value: A conductor in electrostatic equilibrium must have a net charge of 0.
-    params_part1_ans3_feedback: Not quite - Try again!
+          feedback: Not quite - Try again!
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}

 ## Part 1

-{{ params_vars_name }} is given a list of statements about systems in electrostatic equilibriums and has to identify all of the  {{ params_choice }} statements.
+{{ params.vars.name }} is given a list of statements about systems in electrostatic equilibriums and has to identify all of the  {{ params.choice }} statements.
 Can you help?

 ### Answer Section